osmandapp/docs/content/osmand/start-with/main-menu.md

 ---
 title: "Main menu"
 intro: "'Main menu' is a primary list of options available to use in the application.
-It provides quick access to the profile configuration, features and global settings."
+It provides quick access to the profile configuration, global settings, search, personal data, navigation and other features."
 versions: '*'
 ---